Horsham, Victoria: Wimmera River

-Horsham typically experiences cool, relatively long winters where cloudy days featuring light, misty rain and drizzle are common.
-July is the coolest month with a mean maximum temperature of 13.6 °C (56.5 °F).
-Overnight minima during the winter months average between 3 C and 4 C, which is similar to most inland localities in Victoria.
-Air frosts occur on 26 days annually, often between May and October.
-Rainy days - defined as days with any amount of rainfall – predominate in June to August, but the total winter rainfall received remains low relative to most locations in Victoria and is only slightly higher than that received in summer.

-Though snow is very rare in Horsham, sleet and chilling rains of 4 C or less are not too uncommon.
-The snow was widespread on 26 July 1882.

 Land use

 Suburban expansion along River Roads Southbank Wetlands precinct.

 Horsham's topography is flat, approximately 128 m above sea level.
 The central business district (CBD) is laid out in a grid plan south of the train line and is characterised by wide streets and several roundabouts.
 Firebrace Street, running north–south through the middle of the CBD is one of Horsham's original "thoroughfares" (first surveyed in 1849) and is named after a soldier from the British Army, Major William Firebrace (1795–1856).
 Residential areas extend north of the train line, west towards Natimuk and south-west towards Haven and south-east across Burnt Creek.
 A light industrial area is located south of the Wimmera River.

 Due to the flat topography and floodplain clay, there are very few multi-story buildings.
 The five most prominent buildings in the city are the State Government Offices on McLachlan Street, the T&G clocktower on Firebrace Street, St John Anglican church on the Western Highway, the Horsham Cinema and Horsham Town Hall, both on Pynsent Street.